- See a full list of publications

 Neil Carter graduated in Politics from the University of Durham and received his postgraduate degrees from the University of Bath.
 He has held visiting appointments at Griffith University, Monash University and Nuffield College.
 His main research and teaching interests have focused on environmental politics and policy, and on British party politics.

-Neil is currently a Co-Investigator on an ESRC-funded project Divergence, Dismantling and Contestation, Environmental Governance post Brexit (led by Professor Charlotte Burns) - see the project website for latest developments: https://www.brexitenvironment.co.uk/.
+Neil was a Co-Investigator on an ESRC-funded project Divergence, Dismantling and Contestation, Environmental Governance post Brexit (led by Professor Charlotte Burns)

 Neil Carter welcomes research applications in any of his areas of interest.
-He has supervised 15 PhD students to successful completion and is currently supervising seven students:
+He has supervised 15 PhD students to successful completion.
+He is currently jointly supervising twelve students, four of whom have submitted their theses:

 Associate Editor, Environmental Politics